OutSystems/docs-bestpractices/src/lifecycle/clean-up-dev-environment/clean-up-development.md

 ---
 summary: Avoid stopping or slowing down your application development by keeping your development environment clean
 tags:
+en_title: Best Practices for a Tidy and Clean Development Environment
 ---
 # Best Practices for a Tidy and Clean Development Environment